mitchgavan/mitchgavan.github.io/_posts/2019-02-22-react-serverless-shop.md

 }
 {% endhighlight %}

-Next we need to create the `CartItem` component we're utilising above.
+Next we need to create this `<CartItem />` component that we've just utilized above.
 Create a new directory `src/components/Cart/CartItem`.
 Inside that create a new file named `CartItem.js` and add the following code to it:

 {% highlight jsx linenos %}
 import React from 'react';